How to Make Your Own Terrariums: Mini Landscapes for any Decor

 3. Spread newspaper over your work surface.

-4. Decide whether you will use your container horizontally or vertically.
+4. Decide whether you will use your vessel horizontally or vertically.

-7. Cover activated charcoal with a layer of sphagnum moss.
+6. Cover activated charcoal with a layer of sphagnum moss, then add two inches of appropriate potting soil.

-9. Decide where you want your plants, and use your spoon to make a small hole for your first plant.
+7. Decide where you want your plants, and use your spoon to make a small hole for your first one.

-10. Select a plant for the first hole.
-Grasp it gently with tweezers or fingers.
-Trim off all but an inch of root length, and place it into the first hole.
-Gently nestle it into the soil, covering the roots, and tamping the soil down with the pencil or chopstick.
+8. Grasp the plant gently with tweezers or fingers.
+Trim off all but an inch of root length, and place it into the hole, covering the roots, and tamping the soil down with the pencil or chopstick.

-Be sure to place plants so that they do not touch the sides of the container, and do not reach the lid.
+Be sure to place them so that they do not touch the sides of the container, and do not reach the lid.

-11. Continue planting until all plants are in the soil.
+1. Continue planting until all specimens are in the soil.

 Simply remove the lid, and wipe the inside of the glass dry with cotton swabs or a small sponge paintbrush.
 Air it out for several hours before replacing the lid.